 Gutenberg is a very lightweight text editor and doesn’t load any files or code unnecessarily.
 But Elementor has many external scripts, parallax effects, and dynamic elements that increase loading time.

-Elementor also gives additional tips for their user to optimize their slower websites.
-Such as
+Elementor also gives additional tips for their users to optimize their slower websites.
+Such as:

 - Compress your image and video sizes